alexkung1/FSND/projects/02_trivia_api/starter/backend/README.md

 #### POST /questions

+A post to the `/questions` endpoint can either be used to create a new question, or to search all questions.

 **Creating a new question**

+- General:
-To create a new question, provide a request in the following format:
+  - To create a new question, the following fields must be specified in the request: `question`, `answer`, `difficulty` and `category`
+- Sample:

+  - via curl:
+`curl -d '{"question":"What is 4 + 8", "answer":"12", "difficulty": 1, "category": 1 }' -H "Content-Type: application/json" -X POST http://localhost:5000/questions`

 **Example Request**